-Pupils receive guidance on safe use of the web (including anti-bullying) through the ICT and PSHEE curricula and in year group assemblies.
-Cyber-bullying by children, via texts, direct messages, social media or email, will be treated as seriously as any other type of bullying and will be managed through our Anti-bullying policy and procedures.
+Pupils receive guidance on safe use of the web (including anti-bullying and the risks of cybercrime) through the ICT and PSHEE curricula and in assemblies.
+Cyber-bullying by children, via texts, direct messages, social media or email, will be treated as seriously as any other type of bullying and will be managed through our Anti-bullying Policy and procedures.